The caveats, the chapters listing and the technical discussion are in Chapter 0 of the Weapons Locker – Melee Weapons document.

 A nunchaku is two 10”-ish truncheons connected by a chain or rope.
 It’s cheap and fairly easy to carry concealed, especially if you happen to have breasts.

-A lot of nunchaku techniques are not visually spectacular.
+Most nunchaku techniques are not visually spectacular.
 In these the weapon is wielded as truncheons or as a wrestling aid, using the truncheons and/or the connecting chain to apply holds.
 Fictional characters are not too likely to use these techniques, but these have a way to pop up during RPG sessions so game stats include them.

 More conspicuous uses feature them as a light, very fast flail that can be spun and swung at 140+ km/h.
 Experts can very quickly change angles of attacks and chain a series of attacks, and fictional nunchaku wielders are usually lightning-fast.

 But even for a beginner, spinning a nunchaku in front of them in a figure 8 does a good job at keeping opponents at bay.
 It also offers a platform from whence to launch simple diagonal attacks.

 Here are video explanations about basic, practical nunchaku handling.
 By the same instructor as with the sai and the tonfa :

 And for something more dynamic and youthful here’s a video of a stuntwoman demonstrating a number of artistic and cinematic nunchaku techniques, mostly dual-wielded.
 Note the difference in grips, as speed and coordination are now emphasised whereas the grip in the previous video focused on power and reach.